baybled/blover/README.md

 ## Usage

-- The `blover.py` script will automatically find and connect to the first available Bluetooth device.
+- The `blover.py` script will automatically handle Bluetooth communication.
+- The `blover_extension.py` extends Plover's translation module to send data via Bluetooth.
-- Customize `blover.py` as needed to send specific data over the Bluetooth connection.
+- Customize as needed for specific use-cases.